-and p ursue of capital injection for key areas of operation.
-Requi (a) red: Examine FIVE roles of NSM Board in managing the Miller's staff ethical behavior.
-(10 marks) (b) Among the recommendations was the appointment of an audit committee at NSM.
+(a) Examine FIVE roles of NSM Board in managing the Miller's staff ethical behavior.
+(10 marks)

+(b) Among the recommendations was the appointment of an audit committee at NSM.

 Advise the board on the role of the recommended committee.

-(10 marks) (c) Evaluate FIVE dysfunctional characteristics of NSM board.
-(10 marks) (d) NSM was not conducting performance appraisals.
+(c) Evaluate FIVE dysfunctional characteristics of NSM board.

+(d) NSM was not conducting performance appraisals.

 Analyse FIVE benefits they could have acquired from conducting such appraisals.

-(10 marks) (Total 40 marks) QUES (a) TION TWO The two-tier board model is a governance structure in some jurisdictions where a compar- boards: a supervisory board and a management board.
+(Total 40 marks)

+(a) The two-tier board model is a governance structure in some jurisdictions where a company has two separate boards: a supervisory board and a management board.

 With reference to the above statement, outline FOUR characteristics of this board model.

-(4 marks) (b) The universality of ethics refers to the belief that certain moral principles are valid and app regardless of cultural, individual, or historical differences. ly universally, With reference to the above statement, explain FIVE principles of universality of ethics.
-(5 marks) (c) Legitimacy theory and stakeholder theory are both frameworks used to understand the re organisations and their stakeholders.
-However, there are some key differences between the - Analyse the THREE distinctions.
-(6 marks) (Total: 15 marks) QUES (a) TION THREE Good corporate governance dictates that the Board shall establish and put into effect a whis for the organisation. tle blowing policy Highlight TWO purposes of this policy.
-(2 marks) (b) Explain TWO differences between ethics and morals.
-(2 marks) (c) An external auditor is an independent professional hired by an organisation.
+(b) The universality of ethics refers to the belief that certain moral principles are valid and apply universally, regardless of cultural, individual, or historical differences.

+With reference to the above statement, explain FIVE principles of universality of ethics.

+(c) Legitimacy theory and stakeholder theory are both frameworks used to understand the relationships between organisations and their stakeholders.
+However, there are some key differences between the two.

+Analyse the THREE distinctions.

+(a) Good corporate governance dictates that the Board shall establish and put into effect a whistle blowing policy for the organisation.

+Highlight TWO purposes of this policy.

+(b) Explain TWO differences between ethics and morals.

+(c) An external auditor is an independent professional hired by an organisation.

 In view of the above statement, evaluate FIVE roles that he plays with regard to corporate governance.

+(d) Analyse the triple bottom line concept in the context of corporate governance.

+OUESTION FOUR

-(5 marks) (d) Analyse the triple bottom line concept in the context of corporate governance.
-(6 marks) (Total: 15 marks) QUES (a) TION FOUR Outline THREE types of corporate social responsibility activities that an organisation coul d engage in.
-(3 marks) (b) Summarise THREE compliance strategies that may be adopted by organisations in adheren and regulations. ce to corporate laws (6 marks) (c) A tainted reputation can cripple even the most well-known establishments.
-With reference to the above statement, explain SIX factors that contribute to the overall con a company. porate reputation of (6 marks) (Total: 15 marks) QUES (a) TION FIVE Identify FIVE considerations involved in effective management of risks.
-(5 marks) (b) Explain FIVE benefits which could accrue to an organisation from regular risk reporting.
-(5 marks) (c) Summarise FIVE stakeholder dispute management techniques.
-(5 marks)
+(a) Outline THREE types of corporate social responsibility activities that an organisation could engage in.

+- (b) Summarise THREE compliance strategies that may be adopted by organisations in adherence to corporate laws and regulations.
+(6 marks) - (c) A tainted reputation can cripple even the most well-known establishments.

+With reference to the above statement, explain SIX factors that contribute to the overall corporate reputation of a company.
+(6 marks)

+(a) Identify FIVE considerations involved in effective management of risks.

+(b) Explain FIVE benefits which could accrue to an organisation from regular risk reporting.

+(c) Summarise FIVE stakeholder dispute management techniques.